Finite Sample Analysis of Minimax Offline Reinforcement Learning: Completeness, Fast Rates and First-Order Efficiency: Discussion of Related Work

-\paragraph{Tabular and linear cases} \citet{YinMing2020NOPU,YinMing2020AEOE} analyzed the finite sample error bound of model-based estimators in a tabular time-varying MDP and showed that the the first-order lower bound is achieved.
-Our result is much more general since it allows any function approximation, includes a tabular case, and applies to the more common time-homogeneous case. \citet{DuanYaqi2020MOEw,HaoBotao2020SFSM,edsarx.2010.1189520200101} considered linear models, and showed upper and lower bounds, but their results are specialized to the linear function approximation setting.
+\paragraph*{\textbf{Tabular and linear cases}} \citep{YinMing2020NOPU,YinMing2020AEOE} analyzed the finite sample error bound of model-based estimators in a tabular time-varying MDP and showed that the the first-order lower bound is achieved.
+Our result is much more general since it allows general function approximation, covers both the non-tabular and tabular cases, and applies to the more common time-homogeneous case. \citep{DuanYaqi2020MOEw,HaoBotao2020SFSM,edsarx.2010.1189520200101} considered linear models and showed upper and lower bounds, but their results are specialized to the linear function approximation setting.